 7. Entertainment and Creative Arts Sector

 The entertainment scene of Africa, mainly the film and music industry, is generally still developing.
-Music for its part has been quite well established although some upcoming musicians have difficulty in finding producers that can make their music international.
-African creative art, paintings, literature can find a good market all over the world if only the artists could have good producers, promoters or publishers.
+Music, for its part, has been quite well established, although some upcoming musicians have difficulty in finding producers who can make their music international.
+African creative art, paintings, and literature can find a good market all over the world if only the artists could have good producers, promoters, or publishers.

 8. Tourism and Hospitality Sector